 “Where do you see yourself in five years?” is a question about your future plans or goals that you may be asked in an interview.
-Employers ask these types of questions for many different reasons, but in general, they are looking for insight into how this job fits into your overall career aspirations.
+Employers typically ask this type of question to gather insight into how well this job fits with your overall career aspirations.

 You may or may not have an exact picture of where you want to be in five years.
-Either way, there are a few guidelines you can follow to help you answer where you see yourself in five years in a way that communicates your enthusiasm for the job.
+Either way, there are a few guidelines you can follow to help you answer where you see yourself in five years in a way that communicates your enthusiasm for the job and impresses your interviewer.

 Related: How to Set and Achieve Goals

 What are employers looking for in your answer?

 When employers ask, “Where do you see yourself in five years?”
 They’re likely looking for a few key pieces of information:

 Do your expectations align with what the employer can provide?